Wakesurfing: Style and technique

-In sport called wakesurfing there are 2 different disciplines.
-It is divided by the board type that rider uses (what affects style and tricks that are and could be performed).
-Rider can surf behind the boat using skim or surf board.
+In wakesurfing, there are 2 different disciplines, divided by the board type that the rider uses (which affects the style and tricks that are or could be performed).
+Riders can surf behind the boat using a skim or surf board.

 Skim style wakesurf boards are characterized by their smaller size, typically featuring a narrower profile and less buoyancy compared to surf style boards.
-These boards are designed to mimic the feel of skimboarding and are favored by riders who enjoy technical tricks, limitless spins and shove maneuvers.
+These boards are designed to mimic the feel of skimboarding and are favored by riders who enjoy technical tricks, limitless spins, and shove maneuvers.
 This style of riding is probably even closer to skate boarding than historical ocean surfing.

-Surf style wakesurf boards originally were designed to emulate the feel of traditional surfing, with a focus on carving and riding the face of the wave.
-Modern surf-style wakesurfing has evolved beyond traditional carving techniques, with riders now incorporating diverse stances and aerial maneuvers from various board sports disciplines.
-Surf boards are typically larger and more buoyant than skim style boards, offering a better stability and pushing the boundaries of areal tricks.
+Surf style wakesurf boards were originally designed to emulate the feel of traditional surfing, with a focus on carving and riding the face of the wave.
+Modern surf style wakesurfing has evolved beyond traditional carving techniques, with riders now incorporating diverse stances and aerial maneuvers from various board sports disciplines.
+Surf boards are typically larger and more buoyant than skim style boards, offering better stability while riders push the boundaries of aerial tricks.